magenta-aps/OS2mo-Init/README.md

 ## Usage
-The primary usage of the tool is to initialise OS2mo's database with a root organisation, all required classes, and recommended facets.
+The primary usage of the tool is to initialise OS2mo's database with a root organisation, all required classes, recommended facets, and IT systems.
 ```text
 Usage: python -m os2mo_init [OPTIONS]